 The Corrupters: The aliens in "The Monsters Are Due on Maple Street", of the exacerbate-preexisting-character-flaws variety.
 They qualify as Magnificent Bastards because their corrupting of the people is all done by suggestion and playing on fears; they never show themselves.

-Corrupt Corporate Executive: William J. Feathersmith in "Of Late I Think of Cliffordville." and Wallace V. Whipple in "The Brain Center at Whipple's".
+Corrupt Corporate Executive: William J. Feathersmith in "Of Late I Think of Cliffordville", Wallace V. Whipple in "The Brain Center at Whipple's" and Alan Richards in "The Jungle".

 Crippling The Competition: In "Mr. Denton on Doomsday'', the title character, a washed up Retired Gunfighter faces off against a young wannabee in a duel, both using a potion granting quick draw abilities.
 Both men manage to inflict hand injuries preventing each other from ever using guns again.
 Denton sees this as a blessing, as it will prevent either from engaging in any more reckless duels.